esperanca/personal_website/src/pages/about.md

 I thrive with complexity, but my goal is always to bring clarity and simplicity.
 I can simplify anything: a process, a service, a digital experience or an organization.

-Currently, I am leading the Design Operations practice at Babylon Health.
+Currently, I am leading the Design Operations practice and the Design Systems team at Babylon Health.
 We are creating accessible and affordable healthcare for the world.